octosteve/octosteve.github.io/source/2017-04-18-something-useless-redux-implemented-in-elixir.html.markdown

   end
 end
 ```

-The code above will use the `apply` function to dispatch a message to a module.
-If our reducer is a module named `CountReducer`, it would call `CountReducer.reduce(state, action)`.
-Pretty nice.

 The reducer will be a module with a `reduce/2` function.
 Reducers have a few responsibilities.
 * They provide default values for state on initialization